SpartacusIam/unraid-scripts/README.md

 # Support

-If you find these scripts helpful, consider buying me a beer to show your appreciation.  https://www.buymeacoffee.com/iamspartacus
+If you find these scripts helpful, consider buying me a coffee or beer to show your appreciation.  https://www.buymeacoffee.com/iamspartacus

 # Unraid User Scripts